Transcarpathia

 From the Hungarian conquest of the Carpathian Basin (at the end of the 9th century) to the end of World War I (Treaty of Trianon in 1920), most of this region was part of the Kingdom of Hungary.
 In the interwar period, it was part of the First and Second Czechoslovak Republics.
 Before World War II, the region was annexed by the Kingdom of Hungary once again when Germany dismembered the Second Czechoslovak Republic.

 After the war, it was annexed by the Soviet Union and became part of the Ukrainian Soviet Socialist Republic.
+Transcarpathia remained part of Ukraine as the Soviet Union dissolved in 1991.

 It is an ethnically diverse region, inhabited mostly by people who regard themselves as ethnic Ukrainians, Rusyns, Hungarians, Romanians, Slovaks, and Poles.
 It also has small communities of Jewish and Romani minorities.
 Prior to World War II, many more Jews lived in the region, constituting over 13% of its total population in 1930.
 The most commonly spoken languages are Rusyn, Ukrainian, Hungarian, Romanian, Slovak, and Polish.